-To customize the fit, Shure includes their “Premium Fit Kit” which includes a few sets of sound isolating sleeves to match your preferred fit and a carrying case.
-Everyone has different ears, so you can find the sleeves that are most comfortable for you, though the small black soft foam ‘olives’ are my favourite.
+To customize the fit, Shure includes their “Premium Fit Kit.”
+This includes a few sets of sound isolating sleeves to match your preferred fit and a carrying case.
+Everyone has different ears, so you can find the sleeves that are most comfortable for you.
+The small black soft foam ‘olives’ are my favourite.

 The black carrying case is perfect for travel.
-It’s solid and durable, fits your SE425 IEMs without cramping them, and slides easily into your bag and easily into the seat pocket on a long flight..
+It’s solid and durable, fits your SE425 IEMs without cramping them, and slides easily into your bag and or the seat pocket on a long flight.

 You’ll get a 2-year limited warranty with purchase.
-For the active traveler, it might be a little tricky to get service anywhere in the world given the relatively small size and availability of their product line.
-That said, my experience dealing with a warranty claim a few years ago went smooth, and they were happy to arrange a replacement set to Canada even though I was in Sweden, and I had purchased them in New Zealand.
+For the active traveler, it might be a little tricky to get service anywhere in the world given the small size and availability of their product line.
+That said, my experience dealing with a warranty claim a few years ago went smoothly.
+They were happy to arrange a replacement set to Canada even though I was in Sweden, and I had purchased them in New Zealand.
 Nice one Shure.

 The Shure SE 425 IEMs feel solid and sturdy enough, but just because they’re expensive, don’t think that you can smash them around.
 Delicate parts make up the insides of these babies so I’s recommend you treat them with care.

 The 3.5mm headphone jack is gold plated and angled.
 It’s also moulded for ease of use, feels solid and has a good flexible connection to the cable to prevent wear and tear.
-Going up the kevlar-reinforced cable, there is a splitter to the individual buds and a slidable holder along the cable to keep the cables together .
-These cables are thinner and as they near the buds themselves and are mouldable to wrap around your ear for a custom fit that keep the buds in place and the cables under control.
+Going up the kevlar-reinforced cable, there is a splitter to the individual buds and a slidable holder to keep the cables together.

-With my previous pairs of IEMs, this area of the cable that moulds around your ear was the area that was prone to breaking.
+With my previous pairs of IEMs, this area of the cable that moulds around your ear was prone to breaking.
 Shure has obviously learned from this, and these cables are not only better made, but replaceable (starting at about $30).
 You can even buy a replacement set with a microphone and volume control built in.

 Finally, where the cable meets the buds is a solid, gold-plated connector that rotates 360 degrees.
 If you purchase a new cable, this is where you detach.
 This connection feels very solid despite the ability to rotate, and has never disconnected on me by accident.

 One thing I sorely miss while traveling is listening to quality audio with a good set of speakers.
-The difference between a decent set of headphones / earphones and a great set can be huge, and listening to your favourite songs and hearing things you never heard before is awesome.
+The difference between a decent set of headphones / earphones and a great set can be huge.
+Listening to your favourite songs and hearing things you never heard before is awesome.

 The Shure SE425 IEMs sound great thanks to dual microdrivers (tweeter and woofer).
 They have also been tuned for a “flatter” more accurate and balanced sound.
 This is in contrast to many headphones these days that tend to be overly bass-heavy.